-Hyper Acute Units - new specialist NHS centres where sickle cell patients can receive specialist support, meaning you can avoid waiting in A&E, and instead go straight to clinicians who understand the condition and can provide effective pain relief faster.
+Hyper Acute Units - specialist NHS centres where sickle cell patients can receive specialist support, meaning you can avoid waiting in A&E, and instead go straight to clinicians who understand the condition and can provide effective pain relief faster.

-Sickle Cell acronym in A&E units - this is a short term pilot study in some (not all) A&E units in 2024.
-The project is measuring how useful it is to use an acronym: 'ACT NOW' for A&E staff to quickly access information about the steps they should go through if someone arrives and says they have sickle cell and are experiencing a crisis.
+Sickle Cell acronym in A&E units - Using an acronym: 'ACT NOW' for A&E staff to quickly access information about the steps they should go through if someone arrives and says they have sickle cell and are experiencing a crisis.
 For example, the 'A' in ACT NOW stands for 'analgesia', and gives the clinician the guideline that they should be administering pain relief to you within 30 minutes of your arrival.